Many Voices. One Theme.

 As part of the Common Experience, we provide all incoming first-year students with an inspiring book related to the year's theme.
 Students discuss this Common Reading book and explore the theme in University Seminar (US 1100) classes and other courses — encouraging multiple, sustained conversations throughout the year.

 While many of our approaches may be tailored specifically for first-year students, most events are intended for all students — undergraduates and graduates — as well as faculty, staff, and community members.
 Our Common Experience truly is for everyone.

-The Common Experience continues to evolve and embrace a new challenge and direction each year.
-The Common Experience is a good idea that has become a great tradition because it has given its participants a sense of how to approach issues they may have thought were beyond themselves, as well as how much power people working together can have.
+The Common Experience continues to evolve and embrace new challenges and directions each year, showing students new ways to approach issues they may have thought were beyond themselves, as well as the power of people working together.

 A campus-wide call for proposals is distributed each spring semester.
-Faculty and staff are encouraged to submit a Common Experience proposal on a particular theme, including suggestions for a Common Reading text, academic events and experiences, speaker suggestions, and a short analysis of what the theme is expected to accomplish.
-A committee chooses the theme from the proposals submitted, and the organizing committee develops and implements the Common Experience theme over a two-year period by choosing speakers, planning events, providing input into the selection of the Common Reading book, collaborating with the large Common Experience Committee, and coordinating a calendar for each semester the theme is active.
+Faculty and staff are encouraged to submit a Common Experience proposal on a particular theme, including suggestions for a Common Reading book, academic events and speakers, as well as the objectives that the theme is expected to accomplish.
+A selection committee chooses the theme from the proposals submitted, and the theme organizers develop and implement the Common Experience theme over a two-year period by choosing speakers, planning events, providing input into the selection of the Common Reading book, collaborating with the large Common Experience Committee, and coordinating a calendar for each semester the theme is active.
 To learn more about previous themes, visit our history pages.